Rick Benson, CPGC, ICGC-II (Founder)

 Prior to joining Algamus, Ben was a group facilitator and individual counselor at Granite Mountain Behavioral Healthcare where he grew and created the foundation of the program.
 Ben progressed to office manager overtaking the entire administrative department, then became the Program Director July of 2015 overseeing all the departments day to day operations.

 Scott is a holder of a BA from the University of Massachusetts.
 Prior to joining Algamus, He was an expert trainer in MA with the Massachusetts Council on Compulsive Gambling where he focused on problem gambling in the criminal justice, mental health

 He was also part of the leadership committee which managed the operation of state-wide helpline as well as coordination of supportive referrals and resources.
 Scott’s dedication has lead to the capacity building that has enabled more clinicians throughout the state to identify, screen, assess and treat disordered gambling.

-As Algamus’ director of corporate development, Scott’s mandate is to establish a network of aftercare resources for when clients graduate from our program.
+As Algamus’ Chief Operating Officer, Scott’s mandate is to establish a network of aftercare resources for when clients graduate from our program.

 Sarah Wicklund, M.D FAPA, Psychiatrist, Medical Director